ingkebil/development/scrum/Definition of Done Team <team name>.md

 * restructuring

 1) see *defect fix/patch*, additionally:
+2) acceptance citeria/requirements should be met
-2) automated unit tests for the new functiunality should be in place
+3) automated unit tests for the new functionality should be in place
-3) integration tests (component or system) should be passed
+4) integration tests (component or system) should be passed
-4) the change(s) in functionality should be documented in Github or AM
+5) the change(s) in functionality should be documented in Github or AM
-5) a demo or workshop should be organized to inform all end users of the change(s)
+6) a demo or workshop should be organized to inform all end users of the change(s)

 ### 3) major update